Lee J. Cobb: Political activity

-Following the hearing, he resumed his career and worked with Elia Kazan and Budd Schulberg, two other HUAC "friendly witnesses", on the 1954 film On the Waterfront.
+Following the hearing, Cobb resumed his career and worked with Elia Kazan and Budd Schulberg, two other HUAC friendly witnesses, on the 1954 film On the Waterfront.

 Personal life

 Cobb married Yiddish theatre and film actress Helen Beverley in 1940.
 They had two children, actress Julie Cobb, and son Vincent Cobb, before divorcing in 1952.
-Cobb's second marriage was to school teacher Mary Hirsch, with whom he also had two children.
+Cobb's second marriage was to school teacher Mary Hirsch (1929-1994), with whom he also had two children.
 Cobb supported Progressive Party candidate Henry A. Wallace in the 1948 United States presidential election.

 Death

 Cobb died of a heart attack on February 11, 1976 in Woodland Hills, California at age 64, and was buried in Mount Sinai Memorial Park Cemetery in Los Angeles.

 He was inducted into the American Theater Hall of Fame in 1981.